Recovery From Addictions, Part 3By Dr. Margaret Paul

 December 31, 2006

-People turn to addictions to avoid the pain of loneliness and fill the empty place inside that really wants to be filled with love.
-Learn about the beliefs that keep you from accessing the love that will heal addictive behavior.
+People turn to addictions to avoid pain and fill the emptiness that wants to be filled with love.
+Discover what is keeping you from accessing the love you need.

 In Part 1 of this series of articles, I defined substance and process addictions, and described the four major false beliefs that underlie most addictions: